Buyer Beware

 Page 61

-This article was not about the traction product industry, however it does express points that could be applied.
+This article was not about the traction product history, however it does express points that could be applied.

-... it seemed I was expected by the people representing the _______ industry to believe this was a breakthrough of new _______, sure to make serious waves in the sport... soon.
+…it seemed I was expected by the people representing the traction / ski industry to believe this was a breakthrough of new concepts / understanding sure to make serious waves in the sport…soon.

 They say everyone in this journalism gig ends up a cynic, sooner or later.
-To some extent it's true.
-The endless exposure to overblown hype and disinformation can get to you;...
+To some extent it’s true.
+The endless exposure to overblown hype and disinformation can get to you….
+I sure wish the magazines would stop exposing us to the overblown hype and disinformation!
+Wait, that’s what they sell!
 A big part of my problem with this kind of story is the disrespect implied in the boasting of some of these newcomers.
-If you are coming out of nowhere, that is, from outside the industry, and you claim you will build a better product, don't you imply the guys who have been slaving over the cam-cad and pounding the protos for the past decades are uninspired, ignorant or lazy?
+If you are coming from out of nowhere, that is, outside the industry, and you claim you will build a better product, don’t you imply the guys who have been slaving over the cam-cad and pounding the protos for the past decades are uninspired, ignorant or lazy?

-I think maybe the uninformed looking at snowmobiling from the outside see the _______ as nothing more than a _______ for snow.
-To believe that is to miss the incredible subtleties that incorporate in this very complex _______ .
+I think maybe the uninformed looking at snowmobiling from the outside see the snowmobile as nothing more than a toy for snow.
+To believe that is to miss the incredible subtleties that incorporate in this very complex machine.
+Name one product that was not created by a snowmobiler!

-At Bergstrom Skegs, before a product is brought onto the market, we feel there should be an added benefit, either in function and or cost, for the consumer.
-Not someone who just wants a piece of the action.
+At Bergstrom Skegs, before a product is brought onto the market, we feel there should be an added benefit, either in function and / or cost, for the consumer.

-See - site map - The Proof - section to see how the new comer's standards have fallen short and some of the old timers have followed them.
+The Proof - see how the newcomer’s standards have fallen short and some of the old timers have followed them.

 SuperTrax International